LeonardoESousa/NEMO/README.md

 1. Photophysics with TD(A)-DFT:
     - Calculates fluorescence and phosphorescence rates from an excited state.
     - Calculates ISC rates from a given singlet state to several triplet states and vice-versa.
-    - Rate calculations include vibrational contributions and state-specific solvation effects.
     - Absorption, Fluorescence and Phosphorescence spectrum simulations.
-    - Calculations include vibrational contributions to the spectra and state specific solvation effects.
+    - Rate calculations and spectra include vibrational contributions and state specific solvation effects.
 2. Exciton properties:
     - Calculates the Förster radius for transfers between two molecules of equal or different type.
     - Estimates singlet exciton diffusion lengths.